dataflint/spark/README.md

 ## What is DataFlint?

-DataFlint is a modern, user-friendly enhancement for Apache Spark that transforms how you monitor, debug, and optimize your big data applications.

-As an open-source performance monitoring and debugging tool, DataFlint simplifies the complex world of Spark operations.
-It adds a new, intuitive tab to the existing Spark WebUI, turning a powerful but often overwhelming interface into something easy to navigate and understand.
+DataFlint is a modern, user-friendly enhancement for Apache Spark that simplifies performance monitoring and debugging.
+It adds an intuitive tab to the existing Spark Web UI, transforming a powerful but often overwhelming interface into something easy to navigate and understand.

-With DataFlint, you can quickly identify performance bottlenecks, optimize resource usage, and troubleshoot issues faster than ever before.

 ## Why DataFlint?

-- **Intuitive Design**: DataFlint's tab in the Spark WebUI presents complex metrics in a clear, easy-to-understand format, making Spark insights accessible to everyone.
+- **Intuitive Design**: DataFlint's tab in the Spark Web UI presents complex metrics in a clear, easy-to-understand format, making Spark performance accessible to everyone.
-- **Effortless Setup**: Get up and running fast, seamlessly integrating with your existing Spark environment.
+- **Effortless Setup**: Install DataFlint in minutes with just a few lines of code or configuration, without making any changes to your existing Spark environment.
 - **For All Skill Levels**: Whether you're a seasoned data engineer or just starting with Spark, DataFlint provides valuable insights that help you work more effectively.

-By using DataFlint, you can spend less time deciphering logs and more time deriving value from your data.
-It's about making big data work better for you, regardless of your role or experience level with Spark.
+With DataFlint, spend less time deciphering Spark Web UI and more time deriving value from your data.
+Make big data work better for you, regardless of your role or experience level with Spark.

 ### Usage

-After the installations you will see a "DataFlint" button in Spark UI, click on it to start using DataFlint
+After installation, you will see a "DataFlint" tab in the Spark Web UI.
+Click on it to start using DataFlint.

 <img alt="Logo" src="documentation/resources/usage.png">